 |Vintage Pulp||Jul 1 2010|

 One good pinku deserves another, and such is the case with Kôyû Ohara’s True Story of a Woman Condemned: Sex Hell.
 It was released in March 1975, and the follow-up, for which you see the promo poster above, appeared a mere three months later.
 It’s almost like they planned to make a sequel all along.
-Anyway, installment two was called Zoku jituroku onna kanbetsusho, aka True Story of a Woman Condemned Continues, and mainly focuses on new and more devious tortures for Hitomi Kozue and her female co-stars to endure.
-All we can say is it isn’t quite our cup of pee, but we give creativity points—we’ve never seen a woman sodomized with a plant before.
+Installment two was called Zoku jituroku onna kanbetsusho, aka True Story of a Woman Condemned Continues, and tells the story of Hitomi Kozue's imprisonment after she takes revenge upon her rapists.
+Once in jail she must deal with both the brutal inmate heirarchy, and the indignities suffered at the hands of prison staffers.
+It gets brutal.
+At one point Kozue pummels a rival badly enough to make her miscarry her baby.
+All we can say is the movie isn’t quite our thing, but we give creativity points—we’ve never seen hot soup poured in a woman's vagina before.
 Zoku jituroku onna kanbetsusho premiered in Tokyo today in 1975.

 |Vintage Pulp||Mar 5 2010|